rodrigols89/studies/modules/python-codes/modules/python-internals/README.md

 > **NOTE:**
 > This is the traditional compilation, but how Python compiler works?

-To understand how Python is interpreted, let's see another image (abstraction) below:
+To understand how Python is interpreted, let's see another abstraction below:

 ![img](images/il-vs-ml-02.png)